-Bradley H. Kearns, who resides in Chambersburg, Pennsylvania, graduated from Chambersburg Area Senior High School in Chambersburg, Pennsylvania in 1983, and received his bachelor's degree from Shippensburg University in 1987.
-He began, and has continued his career in public accounting, with the regional firm of Smith Elliott Kearns & Company, LLC (SEK CPAs & Advisors).
+Bradley H. Kearns, who resides in Chambersburg, Pennsylvania, graduated from Chambersburg Area Senior High School in 1983, and received his bachelor's degree from Shippensburg University in 1987.
+He began, and has continued his career in public accounting, with the regional firm of Smith Elliott

+Kearns & Company, LLC (SEK CPAs & Advisors).
 He became a member (partner) of the firm, effective January 1, 2000.
 He is on several of the firm's committees, including the firm's Management Committee, the firm's Tax Committee, and the firm's Consulting Task Force, just to name a few.
 He was appointed as managing member of the Chambersburg office, effective January 1, 2016.
 His career has been devoted to being a highly technical income tax specialist and business planning and succession advisor, serving and consulting with family-owned businesses and their owners.
 He serves the community on numerous boards and regularly attends local area chamber events.
 He is a member of the Greenvillage Church of God in Chambersburg, Pennsylvania where he serves as Treasurer.

-Gary R. Shirley, who resides in New Cumberland, Pennsylvania, graduated from Cedar Cliff High School, Camp Hill, Pa in 1966, served in the United States Air Force from 1966 to 1970 and the Pa Air National Guard from 1980 to 1997 when he retired as a SSgt.
-He graduated from Harrisburg Area Community College in 1972 with an AA in Accounting and from Findlay College (now University of Findlay) in 1974 with a BS in Accounting.
+Gary R. Shirley, who resides in New Cumberland, Pennsylvania, graduated from Cedar Cliff High School, Camp Hill, Pa in 1966, served in the United States Air Force from 1966 to 1970 and the Air National Guard from 1980 to 1997 when he retired as a SSgt.
+He attended Harrisburg Area Community College from August 1970 to December 1972 and he received his AA Degree in Accounting in May 1973.
+He attended Findlay College (Now University of Findlay) from January 1973 to June 1974 and he received his BS Degree in Accounting in June 1974.
 He worked for Pennsylvania National Insurance Group from 1974 to 1976, Morris Laundromation Services, Inc. from 1976 to 1980, and for Commonwealth of Pennsylvania from 1980 until 2009 when he retired as an Accountant 1 in the Public Protection and Recreation Comptroller's Office.
 He is a member of the New Cumberland Church of God where he serves as Financial Secretary.